django-crispy-forms/django-crispy-forms/docs/tags.rst

 Overriding project templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You need to differentiate between layout objects templates and django-uni-form templates.
-There are some templates that live in ``templates/uni_form`` that define the form/formset structure, how a field or errors are rendered, etc. They add very little logic and are pretty much basic wrappers for the rest of django-uni-form power.
+You need to differentiate between layout objects' templates and django-crispy-forms templates.
+There are some templates that live in ``templates/uni_form`` that define the form/formset structure, how a field or errors are rendered, etc. They add very little logic and are pretty much basic wrappers for the rest of django-crispy-forms power.
 This were thought to be used with uni-form, although they work without it, as they simply add some CSS classes that don't cause any trouble.

-You can overwrite the templates that django-uni-form comes geared with using your own.
-As it was mentioned, you are free to not use uni-form anymore.
-Kenneth Love has created `django-uni-form-contrib`_ for adding more template packs to django-uni-form you can easily plug in, such as a `Bootstrap`_ pack.
+You can overwrite the templates that django-crispy-forms comes geared with using your own.
+Kenneth Love has created `django-uni-form-contrib`_ for adding more template packs to django-crispy-forms you can easily plug in, such as a `Bootstrap`_ pack.
 If you have a template pack based on a CSS library, submit it so more people can benefit from it.

 .. _`django-uni-form-contrib`: https://github.com/kennethlove/django-uni-form-contrib
 .. _`Bootstrap`: https://github.com/twitter/bootstrap